alexa-samples/skill-sample-nodejs-feed/README.md

     npm install
     ```

-## Configure your feed
+## Configure the Project to Use Your Feed

-1. Open ```/src/configurations.js``` file.
+1. Open ```/src/configuration.js``` file.

-2. Insert following information to configure the skill :
+2. Update the following information to configure the skill:

-    * appId : Your Skill Application ID.
+    * appId : Your Skill's Application ID from the Skill you created at https://developer.amazon.com.
-    * welcome_message : A Welcome Message, for example "Welcome to Feed Skill"
+    * welcome_message : A welcome message that will be spoken to the user when they open your skill.
-    * number_feeds_per_prompt : Number of Items read together.
-Recommended number is 3.
+    * number_feeds_per_prompt : The number of items the skill will read each time the user invokes it.
-    * display_only_feed_title : Boolean Flag to decide whether to speak out title only or title with summary.
+    * display_only_feed_title : A boolean flag that determines whether to speak out the title-only or title and summary of the items in your feed.
-    * display_only_title_in_card : Boolean Flag to decide whether to display a card title only or title with summary.
+    * display_only_title_in_card : A boolean flag to decide whether to display a card with the title only or title and summary of the items in your feed.
-    * categories : Comma separated feed-name feed-url values.
+    * categories : The list of RSS feeds you want to include in your Skill.
+Each feed will be treated as a category.
     * speech_style_for_numbering_feeds : Naming convention for each item.
     * s3BucketName : Your S3 Bucket Name
     * dynamoDBTableName : Your DynamoDB Table Name (If not created, the skill will create it.)

 3. A sample configuration :